Damir94/100-Days-Of-Devops/day-76/README.md

 rohan → Verify extended permissions.

 ## Verification Notes

-Ensure inheritance is enabled under job security settings.
+  - Ensure inheritance is enabled under job security settings.

-Confirm each user can only perform actions based on assigned permissions.
+  - Confirm each user can only perform actions based on assigned permissions.

-Avoid modifying any other job configurations.
+  - Avoid modifying any other job configurations.

-Document your work using:

-Screenshots of Jenkins UI steps, or

-A Loom screen recording (https://loom.com
-).

 ## Outcome
 Both developers now have secure, job-specific access to the Packages job, following best practices for least privilege and project-based authorization.